shazaaly/shazaly.github.io/README.md

   - Collaborating on open-source projects
   - Learning new technologies and frameworks

-🟥<strong style="color: blue;">Below are links to some of my repositories where you can find my ALX projects alongside other personal projects.
+🟥 <strong style="color: blue;">Below are links to some of my repositories where you can find my ALX projects alongside other personal projects.
 Dive into my journey as a software engineer, exploring everything from low-level programming to full-stack development.</strong>

 ![My Contributions](./github.PNG)

-### ALX Projects
+🟩 ### ALX Projects
 Embark on a tour through my educational journey with ALX, showcasing skills in C, Python, DevOps, and more:
 - [alx-low_level_programming](https://github.com/shazaaly/alx-higher_level_programming) - Explore the basics of C programming, focusing on algorithms, data structures, and memory management.
 - [alx-higher_level_programming](https://github.com/shazaaly/alx-higher_level_programming) - Dive into Python programming covering OOP, scripting, and web scraping.